FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_technology_Speaker_Arrangement.md

 There are five colors associated with the possible panning types:
 - Green : this panning type is valid and functional with the selected speaker array
 - Orange : this panning type is somewhat functional, but there certainly is a better solution available.
 Hovering the panning type with the mouse will display a message to help improve the arrangement.
-- Bright red : this panning type is not functional with the selected speaker array.
+- Red : this panning type is not functional with the selected speaker array.
 Hovering the panning type with the mouse will display a message to explain why it does not work.
-- Dark red : this panning type is not functional.
-- Grey : Two speakers are located at the same spot : the speaker arrangement is incorrect.
+- Grey : Two speakers are located at the same spot (i.e. the speakers are coincident).
+The speaker arrangement is incorrect.

 ![](include/Panning_Tips_Error.png)

+> Error display with HOA panning type.

 For more information about each pan law, check out the section [Panning algorithms](5_Spatialisation_Technology_5_5_Panning_Algorithms.md).